roberd13/dsedocker/README.md

 By default, the DSE server image is set up as a transactional (database) node.
 To set up the node with DSE advanced functionality, add the option that enables feature to the end of the `docker run` command.

-DSE start switches | Description
+Option | Description
 ------------- | -------------
 -s | Enables and starts DSE Search.
 -k | Enables and starts Analytics.
 -g | Enables and starts a DSE Graph.

-You can combine the options to run more than one feature.
-For more examples, see the Starting [DSE documentation](http://docs.datastax.com/en/dse/5.1/dse-admin/datastax_enterprise/operations/startStop/startDseStandalone.html).
+Combine startup options to run more than one feature.
+For more examples, see  [Starting DataStax Enterprise as a stand-alone process ](http://docs.datastax.com/en/dse/5.1/dse-admin/datastax_enterprise/operations/startStop/startDseStandalone.html).

 ## Examples